 It's my birthday!
 What better way to celebrate than with an extra special cake.
-This Milk Bar Birthday Cake certainly fits the bill.
+This Milk Bar birthday cake certainly fits the bill.

-In case you don't know, Milk Bar is a famous bakery in NYC whose owner and chef, Christina Tosi, specializes in nostalgic desserts with a new twist.
+In case you don't know, Momofuku Milk Bar is a famous bakery in NYC whose owner and chef, Christina Tosi, specializes in nostalgic desserts with a new twist.
 And while Milk Bar does offer a gluten free cake option (for $67 ouch!) they do not offer one that is dairy free.
 So I have adapted this copycat recipe from the original shared by Tosi.
 My version is both gluten free and dairy free with a few other changes to simplify the preparation.

 Why You'll Love This Milk Bar Gluten Free Cake